spryker/spryker-docs/_drafts/oryx/orchestration/index.md

 - [Resources](./resources.md)
 - [Environment](./app-environment.md)

-Application orchestration is used to configure and customize an Oryx application to your particular needs.
-As Oryx is a framework, it provides many different pieces of functionality for different use cases, like B2B, B2C, Back Office, or Fulfillment.
-And to be able to select specific features from Oryx, you can use orchestration.
+Application orchestration is used to configure and customize an Oryx application to fit your needs.
+As Oryx is a framework, it provides different pieces of functionality for different use cases, like B2B, B2C, Back Office, or Fulfillment.
+And orchestration lets you select specific functionality from Oryx to match your use case.

-Application orchestration is defining the functionality and how it is going to be loaded in an Oryx application.
+Application orchestration defines the functionality and how it is loaded in an Oryx application.
 For example, when components are used on a page, they are lazy-loaded, but services are loaded eagerly during application startup.

 To start using orchestration, you need to import [`appBuilder`](./app-builder.md) from `@spryker-oryx/core`.
 Then, you can add functionality, like features and theme, to your application.

 `appBuilder` uses a chain pattern where each customization is added using a respective `.with*` method.
 This is the minimum boilerplate code required for an application to work.
 Once you start building more complex use cases in your Oryx application, instead of using a preset, we recommend extending it or creating your own feature set.

 Application builder lets you compose and customize different pieces of functionality in your Oryx application.
 It is a chainable and pluggable builder which supports the following built-ins:

 - [Features](./app-feature.md) (`withFeature`)
 <!-- TODO: Link to components -->